KindLab/scDamAndTools/README.md

 We have included a [test dataset](tutorial/) set as part of this repository.
 In the following steps, we will demonstrate how the scDam&Tools package can be implemented to analyse this data.
 The data comes from a mouse Embryonic Stem Cell (mESC) line expressing Dam-LaminB1.
 As such, we expect that the resulting DamID profiles show Lamina-Associated Domains (LADs).
 The raw sequencing data contains downsampled DamID and CEL-Seq reads of five single cells.

 ### Downloading genome reference files and generating HISAT2 index
 - *Step 1:* For the purpose of this tutorial, the FASTA file, GTF file and HISAT2 index will all be placed in a folder named “references”.
-For that reason, generate this folder in your own working directory, or replace all mentions of the “references” directory with the path of your own choice:..
+For that reason, generate this folder in your own working directory, or replace all mentions of the “references” directory with the path of your own choice:
 ```mkdir ./references```

 - *Step 2:* Download the reference sequence of the relevant species, for example from [the ensembl webpage](http://www.ensembl.org/info/data/ftp/index.html).
 Click the “DNA (FASTA)” link and download the file ending with ‘dna.primary_assembly.fa.gz’.
 Unzip downloaded file and place it in the “references” directory.